emrecanaltinsoy/emrecanaltinsoy.github.io/README.md

 In addition to jekyll's default configuration options, you can provide:
 - `header_pages` to specify which pages should be displayed in navbar
-- `google_analytics` tracking id (tracking will be enabled only in production environments and only if you set this option, no Google Analytics code will be loaded if you don't set this option)
-- `listen_for_clients_preferred_style` boolean, used to allow users to choose light or dark style based on their preferences (mostly affected by OS dark or light theme, details see https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)
+- `auto_dark_mode` boolean, used to allow users to choose light or dark style based on their preferences (mostly affected by OS dark or light theme, details see https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)
 - `style` to specify which predefined style (colors) should be used

 ```yaml